Kvieta1990/Kvieta1990.github.io/_posts/2024-01-13-dockerize_addie.md

     ```bash
     git clone https://code.ornl.gov/general/tsitc.git
+    git checkout -b docker_new remotes/origin/docker_new
     ```

     > We need the token for login.
 Go to `Settings` -> `Access Tokens` -> `Add new token`, and select proper permission, select the expiration date and then copy the generated token.

+    > Also, we need to let the system memorize the git credentials so we don't to type in the access token every time we try to pull the updates.
+We can run `remotes/origin/docker_new`.

 5. Create a conda environment,